 il Brillo Parlante - A good, casual option for where to eat in Rome on New Years if you want to be right by some action.
 It's right near Piazza Del Popolo, a lively spot for New Years.
 A mix of Roman food, from pizza to fried appetizers to pasta.
 The food is good (not amazing but good), and service is brisk.
 Their à la carte menu has been "revisited" for New Years Eve.
 Important: you may book from either 8-10pm, or from 10:30pm - 1am.
 If you book the earlier seating, you must leave by 10pm.
 Via della Fontanella, 12.
 Tel: 06.32.43.334

 il Baccano - I love Baccano because I love the variety of local and international foods, and its fun, cheery ambiance.
 It's also right near the Trevi Fountain, which makes it central and easy to get to the plazas at either end of via del Corso.
 Reduced but still varied à la carte menu.
-Two seatings for New Years Eve: 7:30pm and 10pm.
+Two seatings for New Years Eve: 6-9:30pm and from 10pm until after midnight.
 If you go to the earlier one, you must leave by 10pm.
 Via delle Muratte, 2.
 Tel: 06 6994 1166

 Trattoria Moderna - a cozy, lovely restaurant near Campo dei Fiori, serving excellent, tasty and well-priced food: a mix of Roman and innovative.
 For New Years there will have a reduce menu with slightly higher prices than normal, but it's still a great choice if you want to eat well and not spend too much.
 Vicolo dei Chiodaroli, 16.
 Tel: 06 6880 3423